byangstat/MEHE/README.md

 ## Overview

-The MEHE (Multi-head EEG Variational Autoencoder) is a deep learning model for estimating heterogeneous treatment effects (HTE) and deriving individualized treatment rules (ITRs) using EEG biomarkers and clinical features.
+The MEHE (Multi-head EEG Variational Autoencoder) is a deep representating learning model for estimating heterogeneous treatment effects (HTE) and deriving individualized treatment rules (ITRs) using EEG biomarkers and clinical features.
 The model consists of:

 - **Encoder Network (M1)**: EEGNet-based encoder that extracts spatiotemporal features from EEG signals
 - **HTE Prediction Module (M2)**: Separate prediction heads for each treatment arm